 - Spray the interior of your air vents, the vent grill, and the surfaces around the air vents with a disinfectant.
 This will aid in the killing of mold and germs.
 To get deep inside the air vents, you may need to use a mop.

 - When the area is completely dry, reconnect the vent grill.

-- Everything that comes into touch with the mould, including rags, clothes, and gloves, should be discarded.
+- Everything that comes into touch with the mold, including rags, clothes, and gloves, should be discarded.

 Dawn Dishwashing Liquid

-To remove mould from your air vents, use Dawn dish soap or another heavy-duty dish detergent.
+To remove mold from your air vents, use Dawn dish soap or another heavy-duty dish detergent.